Puzzles

 - Let \(A\) be a real \(n \times n\) matrix which is tridiagonal (not necessarily symmetric).
 How many matrix-vector products \(A x\) do you need to recover all of \(A\), exactly and certainly?
 What about if the nonzero entries of \(A\) are in \([0,1]\) with say \(\leq 8\) digits after \(0. \ldots\)?

-Source: I heard this from Nicolas Boumal, who I believe heard it from Alex Townsend.
+Source: I heard this from Nicolas Boumal, who heard it from Yuji Nakatsukasa.

 This questions concerns a simple efficient algorithm for finding a min cut of a graph (or multigraph).